 The outgoing calls configuration will allow Wazo to know which extensions will be called through the trunk.

-On the call emitting server(s), go on the page $Services \rightarrow IPBX \rightarrow Call\ management \rightarrow Outgoing\ calls$ and add an outgoing call.
+On the call emitting server(s), go on the page $Services \to IPBX \to Call\ management \to Outgoing\ calls$ and add an outgoing call.

 '''

 Trunks: wazo-trunk

 '''

 Tab Exten: